-This Midterm Project Evaluation will collect qualitative field information to investigate and further understand the reasons for progress or lack of progress on different project indicators.
-This will compliment the quantitative survey data/results that were collected by the local project team at the midterm.
+This Final Project Evaluation will collect qualitative field information to investigate and further understand the reasons for progress or lack of progress on different project indicators.
+This will complement the quantitative survey data/results that were collected by the local project team and partners at the final.
 The major purpose and objectives of the Evaluation are the following:

 - A. Document the progress and degree of completion to date of the project's key Objectives against the original proposed plans.
-Include a comparison of the project's quantitative baseline and midterm survey results. - B. Identify the interventions that have been successful or not in achieving positive change. - C. Identify key intervention areas that would need adjustment or greater emphasis in order to reach targets for end of project. - D. Investigate the use of Live More Abundantly (LMA) non communicable disease lifestyle health resources and their impact on rural families.
-Consider how this lifestyle health program work to be integrated into this project versus being a stand alone program? - E. Assess the degree of sustainability of the positive results on the project outcomes.
+Include a comparison of the project's quantitative baseline midterm and final survey results. - B. Identify the interventions that have been successful or not in achieving positive change. - C. Identify key intervention areas that would need adjustment or greater emphasis in order to guide improvements in planning and implementation for the project's future. - D. Investigate the use of Live More Abundantly (LMA) non communicable disease lifestyle health resources and their impact on rural families.
+Consider how this lifestyle health program works to be integrated into new coming project (NCD) Bridge to Better Health (B2B Health) - E. Assess the degree of sustainability of the positive results on the project outcomes. - F. Assessment of gender sensitivity, gender equality and social inclusion (GEDSI) in implementation for the Best Choices project.

-3. Scope of Work
+3. Scope of Work: